Secilia-Cxy/MTSA/README.md

 **2. Decomposition Method Evaluation for TsfKNN and DLinear**

-First choose the best normalization method for models and apply different decomposition methods.
+Transform the data by Standardization and apply different decomposition methods.
 In your report, write down the details of your method and fill the table below.

 | Model  | Decomposition | MSE  | MAE  |